UI-Router for Angular - Hello World!

 const aboutState = { name: 'about', url: '/about', component: About };

-When the hello state is active, the browser’s url will be /hello.
+hellostate is active, the browser’s url will be/hello. component- When the

 The root NgModule